Motor finance commissions

 The FCA’s review on motor industry finance commission

-- At the start of August, the FCA confirmed their intent to consult on a redress scheme which is planned to be published by early October 2025.
-Confirmation of the outcome, including which motor finance agreements will be in scope for any potential compensation, is expected to be published in late 2025.
+From 7 October 2025, the FCA began consultation on a redress scheme.
+Confirmation of the outcome, including which motor finance agreements will be in scope for any potential compensation, is expected to be published by early 2026.

-- The redress scheme is expected to cover DCAs and consider whether any non-discretionary commission arrangements should also be included.
-Any compensation scheme is likely to start in 2026.
+- Any compensation scheme activity is likely to start in 2026.

-- The current complaint handling pause is still in place and the deadline for us to respond to customer complaints will be after 4 December 2025, however, the FCA have indicated that this may be extended further.
+- The current complaint handling pause is still in place and the deadline for us to respond to customer complaints will be after 4 December 2025, however, the FCA are consulting on extending this deadline further.
 As a result, we will not be in a position to issue final responses to commission complaints at this time.

 - If you have already contacted us and received confirmation that you are currently in scope of the FCA review, you do not need to do anything further at this time.
 We will reach out to you as soon as we have any updates.